 Nathan Busenitz, an author of numerous articles and books, states on pages 46-47 of his book entitled Reasons We Believe,

 If there is a God, and if the Bible describes Him accurately, then we would expect to find that the world operates according to fixed laws, exhibiting signs of both purpose and design.
 “Everything we find in nature that points to harmony, design, purpose, and intelligence is consistent with the Christian presupposition that God exits and provides supporting evidence for it” [according to Ronald Nash, on page 142 of Faith and Reason].

-Subsequently, on page 47 of his book, Busenitz says,
+Subsequently, on page 47 of the same book, Busenitz says,

 A British philosophy professor who has been a leading champion of atheism for more than 50 years has changed his mind.
 [This Oxford University professor] said scientific evidence has now convinced him that a super-intelligence is the only explanation for the origin of life and the complexity of nature. . . .
 If his newfound belief upsets people, . . . “that’s too bad” – but he’s always been determined to “follow the evidence wherever it leads.”

-Antony Flew, who has been referred to as previously the world’s most notorious atheist, states on page 88 of his book entitled There Is a God,
+Antony Flew, who previously was referred to as the world’s most notorious atheist, states on page 88 of his book entitled There Is a God,